Revenue schedules are critical because when winning the deal, often, no money changes hands.

 Consequently, we can compare two things: the revenue we expected to generate when the opportunity was won, with the latest forecast based on actual figures and future estimates.

 This comparison is critical in many businesses.

-For example, let’s say you win an opportunity to sell 100 petrol pumps.
-The customer wants to take delivery over 12 months, in line with their gas station re-fit program.
+For example, let’s say you win an opportunity to sell 200 gas pumps.
+The customer plans on taking over 12 months, in line with their gas station re-fit program.

 Your product revenue schedule defines how you expect to realize the revenue over time.
 Perhaps you’ve even made some manual adjustments to get it spot-on.

-But suppose the site re-fit program doesn’t proceed as fast as planned.
-Now, five months into the contract, the account manager updates the Forecast Amount based on the latest information.
+However, suppose the site re-fit program doesn’t proceed as fast as planned.
+Each month, the account manager updates the Projected Revenue based on the latest information.

 Product Revenue Schedule Reports and Dashboards

 Salespeople and many other people in the company need visibility of opportunity revenue over time.
 This visibility includes tracking revenue recognition using revenue schedules.

 The apps’ dashboard gives you that visibility.
 Here are some examples of the reports and charts included in the dashboard.